 The first days after your baby is born are some of the most precious you will ever experience, they go by so quickly and everyone wants to celebrate.

-Once you hit a week or more, whilst you may be physically fully recovered from birth, tiredness from disrupted sleep is likely to be at its maximum.
+Once you hit a week or more, whilst you may be physically fully recovered from the birth, tiredness from disrupted sleep is likely to be at its maximum.
 A long afternoon nap is a must.
-Try to organise a helper at least every second day to take baby (and a toddler if need be) for a little walk or to the park, take the phone off the hook, disconnect the door bell and put on a mask and ear plugs.
+Try to organise a helper at least every second day to take the baby (and a toddler if need be) for a little walk or to the park, take the phone off the hook, disconnect the doorbell and put on a mask and earplugs.
 Any visitors who have been leaving you to adjust are likely to start wanting to visit by the end of the first week.
 Organise a “bring a plate” lunch on a Saturday or Sunday and allow visitors to come in a certain time (say 10-12).
-Ensure that you have an opportunity to have a rest afterward and don’t let baby be handed around and around during this time.
+Ensure that you have an opportunity to have a rest afterwards and don’t let the baby be handed around and around during this time.

 Everyone wants to enjoy you and your new baby, and there will be plenty of time to celebrate the wonder of your new little one.
 Just pace yourself and pace your visitors.